yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/sharding.md

 Sharding is the process of breaking up large tables into smaller chunks called shards that are spread across multiple servers.
 A shard is essentially a horizontal data partition that contains a subset of the total data set, and hence is responsible for serving a portion of the overall workload.
 The idea is to distribute data that can’t fit on a single node onto a cluster of database nodes.
 Sharding is also referred to as horizontal partitioning.
 The distinction between horizontal and vertical comes from the traditional tabular view of a database.
 A database can be split vertically — storing different table columns in a separate database, or horizontally — storing rows of the same table in multiple database nodes.

 User tables are implicitly managed as multiple shards by DocDB.
 These shards are referred to as **tablets**.
 The primary key for each row in the table uniquely determines the tablet the row lives in.
-This is shown in the figure below.
+This is shown in the following illustration:

 ![Sharding a table into tablets](/images/architecture/partitioning-table-into-tablets.png)